 Why this recipe works

-- Flavor- this compote tastes fresh, and sweet, and is made with orange zest or lemon zest that adds a delicious aroma.
+- Flavor- this compote has a fresh strawberry flavor, and is made with orange zest or lemon zest that adds a delicious aroma.

-- Ease- this recipe is super easy to make, all you have to do is cut the strawberries in half and add all the ingredients to the saucepan.
+- Ease- this recipe is super easy to make, all you have to do is cut the strawberries in half and add all the ingredients to the saucepan and cook them for about 20 minutes.

-- Time- this whole recipe takes 20 minutes to make from start to finish.
+- Time- if you are short in time, and need a quick recipe to make, this one is perfect for you!
+This whole recipe takes 20 minutes to make from start to finish.

-- Simple- this recipe uses super simple ingredients that you can find in any grocery store.
+- Simple- this compote recipe uses super simple ingredients that you can find in any grocery store and is perfect if strawberries are in season.

-- Versatile- you can make this recipe with any berry that you have available!
+- Versatile- you can make this recipe with any berry that you have available and add your favorite flavors to it like cinnamon, citrus zest, etc.

 What is a compote?